twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 In short, “banking the internet of revenue” means:

 - giving onchain businesses a proper revenue account that can also earn on idle balances,
-- letting them fund themselves from income instead of only tokens,
+- letting them fund themselves directly from income instead of only tokens,
-- and giving LPs a clear, pooled way to own that revenue risk.
+- and giving LPs a clear, pooled way to own that revenue risk via attnUSD.